How we're making our gyms safe for you

 Will my regular instructor be teaching?

 Yes, dependent on the availability of their class, guidelines we have set out and their own availability and circumstances.
-This will be looked each by each club locally.
+This will be looked each by each centre locally.

 Why can’t I book back to back classes?